TcGraph-Dev-Team/coding-convention/README.md

 ```

 ### Live preview
-You will now be able to preview the site locally by running the following command.
+You will now be able to preview the site locally by running the following command in the root of the repo.
 ```
-docsify serve docs --open
+npm start
 ```
 All changes will cause the live preview to refresh.